Insights

 Lack of program structure

-Without strong program governance and a proven methodology (such as SAP Activate), projects can drift into complexity.
+Without strong program governance and a proven methodology, projects can drift into complexity.
 A clear framework ensures alignment, momentum, and accountability.

 2